Points to note

 The main menu remains the same as last year.

 Please refer to our Guidance on Populating FET Blackboard Module Runs 2020/21, which pulls together a range of information and takes you step by step through the process of setting up your new module runs.
-[Please note: this is currently being updated to a 2020/21 version.]

 The purpose of the template